Koszul duality in quantum field theory: Koszul duality in 3-dimensional gauge theory

 To cancel this gauge anomaly we must further modify the algebra of operators on the universal line defect.
-We must introduce the following additional term in the differential which acts by the formula:
+We must introduce the following additional term in the differential which acts by the formula: \beqn \d K^a[n] = \sum_{r + s = n-1} f_{bc}^a K^b[r] K^c [s] . \eeqn If $k=0$ then $\d K^a [0] = 0$.